LinArcX/bisotun/README.md

 In __example/__ directory, you can find __resume.c__ which is currently created as a template for resume files. for sure you can change it based on your taste :)
 To compile it, you just need a c compiler:

-  `gcc -lm -o ./output/resume ./examples/resume.c PDFGen/pdfgen.c bisotun.c`
+  `gcc -lm -g -o ./output/resume ./examples/resume.c PDFGen/pdfgen.c bisotun.c`

 And to run it: